MorettiGS/RestCountriesFront/README.md

 # Countries Explorer (Rest Countries API Frontend)

-"Rest Countries API" it's a simple API that returns data about countries all over the globe.
+"Rest Countries API" is a simple API that returns data about countries all over the globe.

-This simple project is responsible for acquiring that data and displaying the countries as a paginated list, on which there's some of the main pieces of information about them.
+This simple project is responsible for acquiring said data and displaying the countries as a paginated list, on which there are some of the main pieces of information about them.

 It is also possible to search for the countries' names, where the API will filter your results by a part of the countries' name as you like.

 ## Installation

 You can install the project by downloading the repository contents.
 There is a button "Download ZIP" inside the "Code" button, where you can download the compressed folder containing the repository contents.
-From there, extract the contents of the ZIP file to access the contents.
+From there, extract the contents of the ZIP file to access the project.

 ## Execution

-You can execute the project by clicking on the "index.html" file, which will open on your main browser right after.
+You can execute the project by clicking on the "index.html" file, which will open automatically on your main browser right after.

 ## Screenshots